pelotech/jsonnet-controller/README.md

 ---

-There will be generated documentation later, but for now to see all Konfiguration options, view the [source code](api/v1/konfiguration_types.go) (specifically the `json` tags).

----

 ## TODO

 These are features and other tasks that need to be completed before an initial release will be ready.

 - [ ] Unit and E2E Tests
-- [ ] Generated Documentation
 - [ ] Metrics
 - [ ] Konfiguration Dependencies
 - [ ] HealthChecks